eProsima/Fast-DDS-docs/docs/use-cases.rst

 listen for incoming
 PDP discovery metatraffic in two different ports, one linked with a multicast address, and another one linked to a unicast address.
-Fast-RTPS allows for the configuration of an initial peers list which contains one or much such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only sent its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`initial-peers` list.
+Fast-RTPS allows for the configuration of an initial peers list which contains one or more such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`initial-peers` list.

 A participant's initial peers list contains the list of address-port pairs of all other participants with